williamslab/druid/README.md

 # DRUID
 DRUID: deep relatedness inference utilizing identity by descent

-Updated 19 Oct 2018
+Updated 20 Oct 2018
-Version 0.9.7b
+Version 1.02

-This method is currently in beta.
-If you find any bugs, please report to:
-monica.ramstetter@gmail.com

 If Refined IBD results differ by DRUID results by 3 or more degrees, you are likely seeing a bug in DRUID or you are dealing with an inbred pedigree.
 If the former, please report; if the latter, it may be beneficial to run DRUID on only select individuals.

+Send any bug reports to monica.ramstetter@gmail.com

 USAGE